huggingface/blog/mask2former.md

 Later on, Mask2Former extended this to instance segmentation by further improving the neural network architecture.
 Hence, we've evolved from separate architectures to what researchers now refer to as "universal image segmentation" architectures, capable of solving any image segmentation task.
 Interestingly, these universal models all adopt the "mask classification" paradigm, discarding the "per-pixel classification" paradigm entirely.

 Note that Mask2Former still needs to be trained on each task separately to obtain state-of-the-art results.
-This has already been improved by [OneFormer](https://arxiv.org/abs/2211.06220), which obtains state-of-the-art performance on all 3 tasks by only training on a panoptic version of the dataset, by adding a text encoder to condition the model on either "instance", "semantic" or "panoptic".
+This has already been improved by [OneFormer](https://arxiv.org/abs/2211.06220), which obtains state-of-the-art performance on all 3 tasks by only training on a panoptic version of the dataset, by adding a text encoder to condition the model on either "instance", "semantic" or "panoptic" tasks.
 This model will also become available in [`🤗 transformers`](https://huggingface.co/transformers), but comes with greater latency.

 ## Inference with Mask2Former in Transformers

 Usage of Mask2Former is pretty straightforward, and exactly the same as its predecessor MaskFormer.
 One prepares an image for the model using the image processor, and then forwards the `pixel_values` through the model.
-The model outputs a set of binary masks and corresponding class logits.
-Next, these can be postprocessed using the image processor to get the final instance, semantic or panoptic segmentation predictions.
+The model outputs a set of binary mask and corresponding class logits.
+Note that the number of output binary masks is set to either 100 or 200 and each binary mask is essentially an object instance proposal which can be accepted or discarded based on the mask logits.
+Furthermore, the corresponding class logits are used to assign category labels to each binary mask.
+The raw output of Mask2Former can be easily postprocessed using the image processor to get the final instance, semantic or panoptic segmentation predictions.

 Below, we load a Mask2Former checkpoint from the hub trained on the COCO panoptic dataset (note that the authors released no less than [30 checkpoints](https://huggingface.co/models?other=mask2former)).
 Hence we use the `post_process_panoptic_segmentation` method to get the final predicted panoptic segmentation.

 ```
-from transformers import AutoImageProcessor, Mask2FormerForUniversalImageSegmentation
+from transformers import AutoImageProcessor, Mask2FormerForUniversalSegmentation
 from PIL import Image

 processor = AutoImageProcessor.from_pretrained("facebook/mask2former-swin-base-coco-panoptic")
-model = Mask2FormerForUniversalImageSegmentation.from_pretrained("facebook/mask2former-swin-base-coco-panoptic")
+model = Mask2FormerForUniversalSegmentation.from_pretrained("facebook/mask2former-swin-base-coco-panoptic")

 url = "https://huggingface.co/datasets/hf-internal-testing/fixtures_ade20k/resolve/main/ADE_val_00000001.jpg"
 image = Image.open(requests.get(url, stream=True).raw)